 Full backup is the starting point for all other backups and contains all the data in the folders and files that are selected to be backed up.
 Because the full backup stores all files and folders, frequent full backups result in faster and simpler restore operations.
 Remember that when you choose other backup types, restore jobs may take longer.

-This article explains how to backup files and folder from an FTP account using Backup4all.
-The idea is to use a third party application (such as NetDrive) to map the FTP account as a local drive.
-This way, Backup4all will recognize the mapped drive as a valid source for backups and you'll be able to backup your websites, FTP files.
+This article explains how to use an Amazon S3 storage account as backup destination in Backup4all.
+The idea is to use a third party application (such as WebDrive) to map the Amazon S3 account as a local drive.
+This way, Backup4all will recognize the mapped drive as a valid destination for backups and you'll be able to perform an online backup of your data.